ctdk/goiardi/README.md

 DEPENDENCIES
 ------------

-Goiardi currently has eight dependencies: go-flags, go-cache, go-trie, toml, the mysql driver from go-sql-driver, the postgres driver, logger, and go-uuid.
+Goiardi currently has nine dependencies: go-flags, go-cache, go-trie, toml, the mysql driver from go-sql-driver, the postgres driver, logger, go-uuid, and serf.

 To install them, run: